apoc-dev/BattleShip/README.md

-# dotcomgame
+# battleship
- Basically battleship but with dotcoms
+ Basically battleship but with smart ship placement

-Also implemented a logic to always place as many dotcoms as possible. (tried to use backtracking)
+Implemented a logic to always place as many ships as possible. (tried to use backtracking)